Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/settings/scene/render_layers/passes.rst

 Cycles outputs the required render passes, which can then be used in the Blender compositor or another compositor with Cryptomatte support to create masks for specified objects.

-Unlike the Material and Object Index passes the objects to isolate are selected in compositing, and mattes will be anti-aliased and take into account effects like motion blur and transparency.
+Unlike the Material and Object Index passes, the objects to isolate are selected in compositing, and mattes will be anti-aliased and take into account effects like motion blur and transparency.

 Object